abbasudo/laravel-purity/index.md

 ## License

-The MIT License (MIT).
+Laravel Purity is Licensed under The MIT License (MIT).
 Please see [License File](https://github.com/abbasudo/laravel-purity/blob/master/LICENSE) for more information.